mylesyilmaz-debug/T3SlipAutomation/README.md

 - `-Dcucumber.filter.tags` = The tags of tests that should be run.
 - `-Dconfig.filepath` = (OPTIONAL) The filepath pointing to the desired config file.
-- `-Dconfig.profile` = (OPTIONAL) The driver profile from the provided config that should be use during testing.
 - `-Prunner.profiles` = (OPTIONAL) The comma separated list of profiles that will be used to run tests.
 All profiles in this list will be run in the order they are provided.
 This will overwrite any profile set by `-Dconfig.profile`.
 - `-Prunner.threads` = (OPTIONAL) The number of parallel workers that should be used during testing.